tinko26/ao/docs/api/src/ao/ao_buffer.h.md

     void * store;
 };
 ```

-This type represents a buffer.
-It consists of the following members.

 | `capacity` | The maximum number of bytes that can be stored in the buffer. |
 | `count` | The current number of bytes stored in the buffer. |